JustAn0therDev/Findin/README.md

 The list below is a technical detail about how some features should be implemented:

 - Any kind of file search should be done using multiple threads and locking the files that are being searched in each thread.
 If a file was already searched, its path should be added to a list so its not searched again.
-This is definetely doable, the only thing I can't do is include the file names in the ResultListBox if its on a thread that is not the main one.
+This is definitely doable, the only thing I can't do is include the file names in the ResultListBox if its on a thread that is not the main one.

 - Some information about the location of the content should be shown:
 	- Line number